berehovskyi/apex-stream/README.md

 - ### Empty Stream

-Create an `Stream` with no elements:
+Create a `Stream` with no elements:

 ```apex
 ISObjectIterable emptySObjectStream = SObjectStream.empty();